view all images ( of 40 shown)

 Relocation

-Mendel emigrated to the US from Mayen, Germany in 1882 when he was fifteen.
+Mendel emigrated to the US from Mayen, Germany, in 1882 when he was fifteen.
 (The US Census of 1920 indicated he migrated in 1881, and was naturalized in 1889.)
-He arrived in Seattle c.
-1890, and remained here for about two years.
-After the Depression of 1893 affected building work in Seattle, WA, Mendel moved to Los Angeles, CA, where he remained 1894-1898.
-He returned to Seattle in 1899, first working as a draftsman in Charles Bebb's architectural office, then becoming a partner in 1901.
+He arrived in Tacoma, WA, likely before 1890, where he was naturalized in 1890.
+He remained here for about two years.
+After the Depression of 1893 affected building work in WA State, Mendel moved to Los Angeles, CA, where he remained 1894-1898.

 He lived in Seattle from 1899 until his death in 1940.
 From at least 1920 until 1930, he lived with his wife and two children at 1146 17th Avenue North.
 He owned this house but paid a mortgage.
 The household was prosperous enough to pay a houseboy, Pio B. Rivera (born c.
 1897 in the Philippines).
 (See Ancestry.com, Source Citation Year: 1920; Census Place: Seattle, King, Washington; Roll: T625_1927; Page: 8B; Enumeration District: 173; Image: 954,accessed 01/20/2016; See Ancestry.com, Source Citation Year: 1930; Census Place: Seattle, King, Washington; Roll: 2497; Page: 4A; Enumeration District: 0090; Image: 424.0; FHL microfilm: 2342231,accessed 01/20/2016.)